Global structure of the time delay likelihood: Conclusions

+From an algorithmic perspective, \gls{ns} may be viewed as a particular variation of \gls{smc}~\cite{salomone2018unbiased}, which constitutes a much broader design space of global sampling algorithms.
+Again, a solution to the time delay problem for \gls{ns} may imply a transferable and wider-reaching solution in the larger class of \gls{smc} algorithms, thus rendering the time delay problem a testbed for novel global sampling algorithms.

-We envision that our work provides a foundation for developing further solutions to this sampling instability.
-Coupled with continued algorithmic development, these efforts will pave the way for fully Bayesian time delay inference and light curve regression.
+Overall, we envision that our work provides a foundation for developing further solutions to this sampling instability.
+Coupled with continued algorithmic development, these efforts will pave the way for fully Bayesian time delay inference, light curve regression and beyond.